-EValue Direct Observation (DO): Instructions for Students
+E\Value Direct Observation (DO): Instructions for Students

-You can launch the DO form directly from your phone or tablet following the directions below.
+You should launch the DO form directly from your phone or tablet following the directions below.

 - 1. Search for e-value.net on a web browser (Safari, Google, etc.).
-There is not an app for EValue. - 2.
-Login manually using your EValue login and password, select the correct program; click continue. - 3.
+There is no app for E\Value. - 2.
+Login manually using your E\Value login and password, select the correct program; click continue. - 3.
 Choose Ad Hoc from the choices on the screen (screen shot #1) - 4.
 On the next screen complete the following: (screen shot #2) - a.
 Select an Evaluation type: Direct Observation (Who Observed You?) - b.
 Who would you like to evaluate you?: (Not Applicable) - c.
 Activity: Direct Observation Form - d.
-Time Frame: Ad Hoc term XX 2020-2021 (choose the appropriate term/year for your course) - e.
+Time Frame: Ad Hoc term XX 2021-2022 (choose the appropriate term/year for your course) - e.
 Click Next→ - 5.
-To select the name of the person who observed you, (screen shot #3) - a. click on the bar above Add→ - b. the names will appear below the 'Done' button - c. scroll through the names from the list and stop on the name you want to select - d. touch Add→ (you may not see a name in the box, but if you click on the bar below ←Remove, you will see the name of the person you chose. - e.
+To select the name of the person who observed you, (screen shot #3) - a. click on the bar above Add $\rightarrow$ - b. the names will appear below the 'Done' button - c. scroll through the names from the list and stop on the name you want to select - d. touch Add→ (you may not see a name in the box, but if you click on the bar below ←Remove, you will see the name of the person you chose. - e.
 Click Submit - 6.
 You will see a message that says Thank you for completing this evaluation. (screen shot #4) - 7.
 Your instructor should immediately receive an email (which looks like it came from the clerkship coordinator) with a direct link to the form.